 Users were impressed by the ease of use and installation, the taste of their finished water and the alkalinity of the finished water.
 Many like the way the clear, modern countertop unit looks sitting beside their sinks.
 In addition, several report positive customer service experiences.
 Some commented that the design could be improved to make sure that the filter tube doesn’t block the way when using the faucet.
 A few also reported trouble getting the unit open in order to change the filter.

-6. APEX EXPRT MR-2050 Quality Dual Countertop Drinking Water FilterCLICK TO CHECK PRICE
+6. APEX EXPRT MR-2050 Quality Dual Countertop Drinking Water FilterVIEW PRICE

-With all necessary hardware included for installation, this countertop water filter is extremely easy to set up and begin using upon delivery – you should not need a plumber to install.
+With all necessary hardware included for installation, this countertop water filter is extremely easy to set up and begin using upon delivery – you definitely shouldn’t need to hire a plumber.